SEc-123/SCSM-Global-Patent-Certification/A.SCSM Authorized Use Statement.md

 - Normal operational behaviors
 - Anomalies without malicious intent

-Organizations define and refine these rules **contextually**, adapting the interpretation of each fragment to their environment.
+Organizations define and refine these rules **contextually**,which can define what constitutes normal, anomalous, or malicious behavioral fragments based on their own context， adapting the interpretation of each fragment to their environment.

 ---